dustinlacewell/mannequin/docs/index.rst

 **mannequin** is very simple.

-It is a small library that helps you create `declarative models` for your own libraries and applications using Python class definitions.
-Declarative models are a nice way to define the `structure of your data or objects`.
+It is a small library that helps you create :term:`declarative` models for your own libraries and applications using Python class definitions. :term:`Declarative` models are a nice way to define the `structure of your data or objects`.
 Using Python classes for this keeps it natural and familiar.

-If you've ever encountered the Python web-framework Django you might be familiar with it's ``Models`` or ``Forms``.
-Django uses this declarative technique to allow you to naturally define tables in your database:
+If you've ever encountered the Python web-framework :term:`Django` you might be familiar with it's ``Models`` or ``Forms``.
+Django uses this :term:`declarative` technique to allow you to naturally define tables in your database:

 ::